7: A Salowe Vision

 Uzi continued, “You’re the thing those cultists were worshiping, aren’t you?
 The source of Doll’s power?”

-"Better yet, do not ask questions at all.
+"Better idea.
+Do not ask questions at all.
 Easier to assimilate than explain."

-“As expected,” Uzi said, and turned to the drone beside her.
-“It just wants to control you, J. This is the thing that’s been erasing your memories.”
+“As expected,” Uzi said, and turned to tall drone beside her.
+“It just wants to control you, J. This is the thing that’s been erasing your memories!”

 “Maybe it should,” J said, lowering her guns.
 “The company created us.
 If you’re right, if they installed this autorun program to keep us safe…”

 “The company didn’t create you, J, just your body.
-It was Tessa, and she didn’t want to control drones.”
+Tessa saved you, and she didn’t want to control drones.”

 "That is enough."

 The darkness contricted tight again.
 In the abyss of indecipherable static, monsters lurked.
-Tendrils reared up like hunting snakes, and projector-heads burned with a furious glow.
+Tendrils reared up once more like hunting snakes, and projector-heads burned now with a furious glow.

 Now for the first time, the Solver turned the full attention of those myriad limbs on Uzi.
 And she couldn’t endure that.